Robust Topology Optimization Using Multi-Fidelity Variational Autoencoders: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Topology Optimization is a rapidly expanding research area in various fields such as structural and industrial designs, mechanics, applied mathematics, and computer science \cite{sigmund2003topology}.
+Topology Optimization is a rapidly expanding research area in various fields such as structural and industrial designs, mechanics, applied mathematics, and computer science~\cite{sigmund2003topology}.
 Structural topology optimization seeks to determine the best distribution of a material within a prescribed design domain of a structure such that a cost function is minimized and certain performance constraints are satisfied.
-The pioneering numerical solutions to solve this problem was a homogenization approach proposed by Bendsoe and Kikuchi \cite{kikuchi88}.
-Since then, other solution approaches were developed including the density-based approach \cite{bendsoe89,mlejnek92,zhou91}, level set approach \cite{allaire02,allaire04,wang03}, topological derivative method \cite{soko99}, phase field \cite{bourdin03}, and evolutionary approaches \cite{xie93}.
-A widely used approach is the finite element based topology optimization method called SIMP (Solid Isotropic Material with Penalization for intermediate densities) \cite{bendsoe89,rozvany92}.
-A detailed description of SIMP can be found in \autoref{dto}.
+The pioneering numerical solution to solve this problem is a homogenization approach proposed by~\cite{bendsoe1988generating}.
+Since then, other solution approaches have been developed including the density-based approach~\cite{bendsoe1989optimal,mlejnek1992some,zhou1991coc}, level set approach~\cite{allaire2002level,allaire2004structural,wang2003level}, topological derivative method~\cite{sokolowski1999topological}, phase field~\cite{bourdin2003design}, and evolutionary approaches~\cite{xie1993simple}.
+The most popular approach, however, is the finite element based topology optimization method called SIMP (Solid Isotropic Material with Penalization for intermediate densities)~\cite{bendsoe1989optimal,rozvany1992generalized}.
+A detailed description of SIMP can be found in Section~\ref{dto}.